 ARF RC airplanes

-ARF rc airplanes are a great option if you're looking for a gentle introduction to traditional balsa/ply model airplane construction and assembly, rather than having to build the whole airplane from a box of pieces and a plan.
-ARF's are also a nice option if you just don't like the idea of building a kit, but don't like foam rc airplanes either!
+ARF rc airplanes are a great option if you're looking for an easy introduction to traditional balsa/ply radio control plane construction and assembly, rather than having to build the whole model from a box of bits and a plan.
+ARF's are also just a nice option if you don't like the idea of building from a kit, but don't like foam rc planes either!

-ARF stands for Almost Ready to Fly (ARF is also called ARTF in some countries) and such airplanes are all very similar in terms of completeness.
+ARF stands for Almost Ready to Fly (ARF is also called ARTF in some countries) and such planes are all very similar in terms of completeness.

-The airplanes come almost fully built and covered, and the majority of work to be done by you is related to radio control gear and engine/motor installation, both of which are purchased separately from the airplane - few ARF planes include these components, although some shops will offer 'combo deals' that do include these items with the plane.
-But with that said, it's not uncommon for electric powered ARF rc airplanes to come with motor and ESC already in place, leaving you even less work to do!
+The planes come almost fully built and covered, and the majority of work to be done by you is related to radio control gear and engine/motor installation, both of which are purchased separately - few ARF planes include these components, although some shops will offer 'combo deals' that do include these items with the plane.

-Powertrain components and radio gear installation aside, the amount of final assembly work left for you to do will vary from model to model but the overall 'factory completeness' is roughly the same between manufacturers.
+Powertrain components and radio gear installation aside, the amount of final assembly work left for you to do will vary from plane to plane but the overall 'factory completeness' is roughly the same between manufacturers.
 The photo below shows a typical ARF plane as purchased and awaiting completion, in this case an IC Extra 330...

 ARF rc airplanes have absolutely rocketed in popularity in recent years and the vast number of ARFs on the market, from an ever-increasing number of manufacturers, reflects this trend.

 Quality varies between manufacturers so it's worth doing some serious research before buying (internet forums, video sites etc.) but names like Seagull, Hanger 9, Black Horse and Great Planes to name just a few are very reputable brands producing high-quality ARF rc airplanes.